Office of the Chief of Police

 The Uniform Patrol Division also includes the Neighborhood Resource Officer’s Unit, Crime Prevention Unit, and the Animal Control Unit.

-The Investigations Division, under the direction of Deputy Chief Greg Gomes, is responsible for the identification and follow up of crimes, crime analysis, collection and preservation of evidence, school security, neighborhood relations, and victim advocacy.
+The Investigations Division, under the direction of Deputy Chief Ken Hagge, is responsible for the identification and follow up of crimes, crime analysis, collection and preservation of evidence, school security, neighborhood relations, and victim advocacy.
 The Detective Bureau is divided into two sections: Investigative Section and Investigative Support Section.
-The Investigative Section includes the following units: Fraud and Forgery; Persons Crime; and Property Crime.
+The Investigative Section includes the following units: Fraud and Forgery; Persons Crime; Special Victims; and Property Crime.
 The section also supervises officers assigned to the A.T.F.
-Task Force, U.S. Attorney’s Office, and Secret Service Task Force.
+Task Force, F.B.I Violent Crimes Task Force, and Secret Service Task Force.
 The Investigative Support Sections includes the following units: Forensics, Property and Evidence, and Crime Analysis.

-The Special Investigative Bureau includes the following units: School Resource Officers, Special Victims Unit (Juvenile crimes), Victim Advocates, and Cadet program.
+The Special Investigative Bureau includes the following unit: School Resource Officers and Police Explorers program.